Skip to main content

 Key takeaways:

-• Many dogs have a “noise phobia,” an irrational fear of loud noises from fireworks and thunderstorms.
+• Many dogs have a “noise phobia,” an irrational fear of loud noises from fireworks or thunderstorms.

-• You can prepare your pup in advance for a night of fireworks.
-Some strategies are creating a safe space, getting an anxiety vest, and giving your dog anti-anxiety medication.
+• Some strategies to prepare your pup for fireworks are: creating a safe space, getting an anxiety vest, and giving your dog anxiety medication.

 • Symptoms of a noise phobia — or noise anxiety — include constant barking or whimpering, trying to hide or run away, and peeing or pooping in the house.